ByNicole/bynicole.github.io/about.md

 ---
-title: Closing the Gap
+title: LoveBridge ~ Closing the Gap
 layout: page
 description: About
 bodyClass: page-about
 ---

-The Peace Center provides a platform for churches and individuals to network and share ideas, people, money, studies, and space.
-This cross-denominational perspective helps churches connect to their surrounding christian church community as they share best practices, ideas for fundraising, volunteers, and resources.
+This cross-denominational perspective helps connect our christian church communities as they share best practices, ideas for fundraising, volunteers, and resources.
+We hope to help churches and organizations to share ideas, people, money, studies, and space.

-## Benefits of LoveBridge

-Examples of what bridging the christian community looks like:
+## Examples of what bridging the christian community looks like:

 - Public Calendar of Bible Studies in Ypsilanti
 - Defining spiritual gifts
 - Serving our beloved Ypsilanti regardless of religious affiliation.
+- Linking organizations, churches & people to create meaningful relationships
+- Startup ministries assistance
+- A non-affiliated meeting place for networking, counseling & etc.
+- Requests for christian communion regardless of denomination